 Good Credit Practices

-You’ve probably heard that what you do today will follow you into the future.
-The same is true when it comes to credit.
-The type of credit you build today could be the key to getting the car, apartment or even the job you want in the future.
-By understanding how to manage your credit, you can develop the type of credit that can help you get the things you need and maybe even some of the things you want.
+The type of credit students build today could be the key to getting a car, apartment or job they want in the future.
+By understanding how to manage credit, students can develop the type of credit that can help them get the things they need and maybe even some of the things they want.

-- Only spend what you can afford to pay back.
+- Spend only what you can afford to pay back.

-- Pay your bills on time (give yourself at least eight to ten days for mail time).
+- Pay bills on time.
+When using the mail, allow at least eight to ten days after mailing.

-- Pay at least the minimum amount due each month.
-Doing so will help you avoid additional fees and maintain your credit rating.
+- Pay at least the minimum amount due each month to avoid additional fees and maintain credit rating.

-- For protection, remember to sign the back of your credit card.
+- For protection, remember to sign the back of all credit cards.

 Credit Terms to Know and Understand